malbernaz/portefolio/README.md

 ## Instructions:

-First of all install docker.
+First of all install Docker.
 Once you have it, go ahead and build from the source:

 ```shell
 λ docker-compose build